darylalim/shap-e-tt3d-it3d/README.md

-# text-to-3d
+# Shap-E Text-to-3D & Image-to-3D
- Generate 3D assets from input text.
+ Generate 3D assets with a text prompt or an image.